 Background to the Development of our omiVista Mobii table System

-We at OM Interactive were the first company to design and install interactive surfaces in Sensory Rooms, Day Centres, Care Homes and Special Schools in 2005.
+OM Interactive were the first company to design and install interactive surfaces in Sensory Rooms, Day Centres, Care Homes and Special Schools from 2005.

 We are proud that our interactive sensory floors and walls have given thousands of children and adults with wide ranging abilities the opportunity to move, learn, explore and enjoy a huge range of topics/activities through movement and gesture.
 A powerful way to influence their environment and one that is liberating for those who find conventional forms of learning and playing difficult to achieve.

 Our interactive table was first introduced to enable more curriculum led topics to be presented at a height that would suit wheelchair users and to enable educators to have a group of learners actively interacting together in a more controlled/safe and focused way, particularly beneficial for those who might find the moving floor disorientating/distracting or who would prefer to do seated activities.

-It was easy to see that a table projection system would also have unique advantages for some of our older users and we felt passionately that the elderly (particularly those with dementia) deserved to have a system that was tailor made for their use.
+It was easy to see that a table projection system would also have unique advantages for some of our older users and we felt passionately that older adults (particularly those with dementia) deserved to have a system that was tailor made for their use.
 So after much research and expert consultations we designed the Mobii, a mobile projection system on wheels that would fit over any size table of whatever height and could be taken from room to room or even shared between sites.
 (For those who prefer to have it fixed on a ceiling we have a system for that too).